www.kawakib.com

 When you have your cymbals on, they should be tight enough to stay put when you move your hands/arms around.
 Since your fingers will probably start turning blue after a few minutes, don't keep them on over 15 minutes at a time.

-Next article we’ll cover a few simple finger cymbal patterns and how to hear, count, and practise them.
+If you're new to cymbals, look at my how-to articles and videos.
+They will help you learn simple finger cymbal patterns as well as how to hear, count, and practice them.
 Until then, if you like sewing, you can use some of your pretty fabric scraps for a custom “Drawstring Bag” for your cymbals.
-Directions are on my site: www.kawakib.com/page-31.html.
+Drawstring Bag Tutorial: How To Make A Finger Cymbal Pouch.

 Back to Articles